Sherko Fatah

 Sherko Fatah (شێرکۆ فەتاح) is a German writer of descent from Iraqi Kurdistan.
 A novelist, his stories often address the violence in the Middle East, especially in Kurdish areas.
-Fatah has won many awards for his contributions to German literature, including the Adelbert von Chamisso Prize.
+Fatah has won several awards for his contributions to German literature, including the Adelbert von Chamisso Prize.

 Life

 Born in East Berlin on 28 November 1964 to an Iraqi-Kurdish father, Sherko Fatah studied philosophy and art history in West Berlin before he completed his studies with a master's degree in philosophical hermeneutics.
 Today, Sherko Fatah lives in Berlin as a freelance writer, while also being a member of the PEN Centre Germany.
 He is married as well.